-RIVERSIDE, Calif. — A reinsurer in a May 15 motion asks a California federal court to order arbitration, dismissal or a stay of an insurer’s breach of contract dispute concerning reimbursement of $8.6 million for payment of equipment breakdown claims (Nationwide Agribusiness Insurance Co. v.
+RIVERSIDE, Calif. — An insurer and a reinsurer tell a California federal judge in Jan.
+16 joint status report that they have selected individual arbitrators and are choosing an umpire for arbitration of a breach of contract case over $8.6 million in equipment breakdown claims (Nationwide Agribusiness Insurance Co. v.
 The Hartford Steam Boiler Inspection and Insurance Co., No. 19-00531, C.D.
 Calif.).

-NEW YORK — An Irish reinsurer of life insurance policies on May 7 sought to have a New York federal bankruptcy court recognize a foreign main liquidation proceeding concerning an alleged $1 billion deficit (In re Ballantyne Re Plc, Chapter 15, No. 19-11490, S.D.
+NEW YORK — A New York federal bankruptcy judge on Jan.
+13 closed an Irish reinsurer’s bankruptcy proceeding that recognized a foreign main liquidation proceeding concerning an alleged $1 billion deficit (In re Ballantyne Re Plc, Chapter 15, No. 19-11490, S.D.
 N.Y.
 Bkcy.).